How Peter Thiel Created a $5 Billion Roth IRA Account

 Most traditional brokers restrict investments to publicly traded stocks, bonds, and mutual funds.
 While these returns can be strong (at 5-30% a year), some investors prefer to build a more diverse portfolio mix, investing in private company shares and high-value assets.
 One could easily turn $240,000 into more than $1 million over a 40-year period with a modest 7% rate of return.

 If you want to invest a greater sum, you can open a 401(k) account.
-You can set aside up to $19,500 in a 401(k).
-If you are an entrepreneur, you can contribute up to $56,000 as both employer/employee.
+In 2022, you can set aside up to $20,500 in a 401(k).
+If you are an entrepreneur, you can contribute up to $61,000 as both employer/employee.
 An additional $6,500 is allowed in catchup contributions for plan participants over 50.
 Accounts can be set up as traditional 401(k) for tax advantage now — or a Roth 401(k), including a Roth Solo 401(k) — for tax-free withdrawals later.
 Like a Roth IRA, a Mega Backdoor Roth 401(k) is a way to convert limitless funds into a legal tax-free saving vehicle.

 Ubiquity provides low-cost, easy-to-manage small business 401(k)s to employers with less than 100 employees, and entrepreneurs.
 We help you choose and set up a retirement savings plan.
 You can use any broker you like for your investments.
 We’ll handle the administration of the accounts for one low, flat monthly fee, no matter how big your plan grows.
 Contact us for details.